aws/aws-dotnet-deploy/site/content/overview/about.md

 # About the AWS Deploy Tool

-** AWS Deploy Tool** is an interractive tooling for the .NET CLI and the AWS Toolkit for Visual Studio that helps deploy .NET applications with minimum AWS knowledge, and with the fewest clicks or commands.
-It works by analyzing .NET codebases and guiding developers to the right AWS service.
-It then selects the right deployment service, builds and packages your application, generates the right IAM roles, and creates the deployment infrastructure.
+** AWS Deploy Tool** is an interactive tooling for the .NET CLI and the AWS Toolkit for Visual Studio that helps deploy .NET applications with minimum AWS knowledge, and with the fewest clicks or commands.
+It works by analyzing .NET projects and guiding developers to the right AWS service.
+It then selects the right deployment service, builds and packages your application, and creates the deployment infrastructure.
 It allows for a quick and easy Proof of concept (POC), smooth graduation to CI/CD, and a gradual ramp up on AWS knowledge.

   > Note: AWS Deploy Tool is currently in Developer Preview.